chirag06/auto_shutdown_ec2_instances/README.md

 ## Step 1: Create an IAM rule
 Create a role that can access EC2 instances from the Lambda function.
 Follow the steps below
 1) Go to IAM dashboard.
-2) Under the access managment click on "Roles"
+2) Under the access managment click on "Roles".
-3) Click on Create Role and select Lambda in "Choose the service that will use this role"
+3) Click on Create Role and select Lambda in "Choose a use case".
-4) Click "Next: Permissions" button
+4) Click "Next: Permissions" button.
+5) Add Tags is an optional step and one can choose to skip this.
-5) Select "AmazonEC2FullAccess" policy from the list and click "Next"
+6) Select "AmazonEC2FullAccess" policy from the list and click "Next".
-6) Give a name to the role like "LambdaFullAccessEC2" and create the role.
+7) Give a name to the role like "LambdaFullAccessEC2" and create the role.

 ## Step 2: Create Lambda functions that stops your EC2 instances
 1) In the Lambda console, choose Create function.